 - Section 1 Standing Committees of the Senate are committees created by the Senate to address long-standing facets of community life.
 At their formation, these committees are intended to exist for periods of time longer than one (1) year. - Section 2 The chair of each standing committee must be a senator with voting privileges elected by the student body.
-In the event that a committee chair resigns his/her position, another chair will be appointed by the Senate officers. - Section 3 All members of the broader lliff community may be members of standing committees of the Senate.
+In the event that a committee chair resigns his/her position, another chair will be appointed by the Senate officers. - Section 3 All members of the broader Iliff community may be members of standing committees of the Senate.
 Community members may act as co-chair of a standing committee.
 Each standing committee will have only one (1) vote.
-Co-chairs may be elected within the committee by consensus, but the student body elects only one (1) chair. - Section 4 Committee names may be changed by a consensus of the respective committee and submitted to the Senate for approval. - Section 5 Senate may dissolve current standing committees or create new standing committees by a simple majority vote. - Section 6 A current list of standing committees is as follows: Fellowship Committee Social Action Committee Spirituality and the Arts Committee - Section 7 The Fellowship Committee shall include the Fellowship Chair, the Residential Representative, the Commuter Representative, and the Community Inclusivity Representative. - Section 8 Senate proviso-committees address issues affecting community life or issues of immediate concern for the Iliff Community in any given academic year.
+Co-chairs may be elected within the committee by consensus, but the student body elects only one (1) chair. - Section 4 Committee names may be changed by a consensus of the respective committee and submitted to the Senate for approval. - Section 5 Senate may dissolve current standing committees or create new standing committees by a simple majority vote. - Section 6 A current list of standing committees is as follows: Fellowship Committee: Iliff Voices in Action Committee; Spirituality and the Arts Committee - Section 7 All Standing Committees shall include a minimum of three members, including the Chair. - Section 8 Senate task forces address issues affecting community life or issues of immediate concern, including events for the Iliff Community in any given academic year.
 These committees are, at formation, intended to function for the period of one (1) academic year.
-However, said committee may disband at any time during the academic year. - Section 9 Chairs of Senate proviso-committees may be elected senators or members of the broader Iliff Community so appointed by a simple majority (51%) vote of the Senate.
+However, said task force may disband at any time during the academic year.

+Section 9 Chairs of Senate task forces may be elected senators or members of the broader Iliff Community so appointed by a simple majority (51%) vote of the Senate.

-- Section 10 All members of the broader Iliff Community may be members of Senate proviso-committees. - Section 11 At the end of the academic year in which a Senate proviso-committee was created or when the goal of the committee has been accomplished, it is the responsibility of the committee chairperson(s) to present a detailed report of the committee's activities to the Senate. - Section 12 Senate proviso-committees are considered disbanded at the end of the academic year in which they were created or when the goal of the committee has been accomplished.
-A simple majority vote of the Senate may renew a Senate proviso-committee's mandate for any given length of time less than one (1) year.
-A simple majority vote of the entire Senate body may turn a Senate committee into a standing committee with a chair elected by the student body.
+Section 10 All members of the broader Iliff Community may be members of Senate task forces.

+Section 11 At the end of the academic year in which a Senate task force was created or when the goal of the committee has been accomplished, it is the responsibility of the committee chairperson(s) to present a detailed report of the committee's activities to the Senate.

+Section 12 Senate task forces are considered disbanded at the end of the academic year in which they were created or when the goal of the committee has been accomplished.
+A simple majority vote of the Senate may renew a Senate task force's mandate for any given length of time less than one (1) year.
+A simple majority vote of the entire Senate body may turn a Senate task force into a standing committee with a chair elected by the student body.

-Article V. Independent Student Organizations (ISO)
+Article VI.
+Independent Student Organizations (ISO)